-Variable Data type Description RGM recipe values check - deviations (global/local) STRING List all variable differences in the following order: deviations (global/local) [Variable name; recipe value; variable value; unit] each entry is written in a new line.
-Requirement: Variable RGM recipe value check - result has the value 1.
+Variable Data type Description RGM recipe values check - deviations STRING List all variable differences in the following order: (global/local) [Variable name; recipe value; variable value; unit] each entry is written in a new line.
+Requirement: Variable RGM recipe value check - result has a value = 1.
 Attention: Variable can either be created and evaluated globally or locally.

 Check RGM recipe values - authorization (global/local) DINT Authorization level of the last recipe checked.
 Check RGM recipe values - last user change (global/local) STRING Name of the user who was logged in when the last change was made to the last recipe checked.
 RGM recipe values check - result (global/local) DINT Result of the check: O: All value match.
 1: At least one variable value deviates from the recipe value.
 2: At least one variable is faulty (INVALID).
-Error messages: -1: En error while reading the variable value occurred. -2: The recipe group could not be opened. -3: The recipe could not be opened.
+3: Checking is not possible, because the column for the current value is not displayed.
+System driver variable is reset.
+Error messages: -1: En error while reading the variable value occurred. -2: The recipe group could not be opened. -3: The recipe could not be changed.
 Attention: Variable can either be created and evaluated globally or locally.
 Check RGM recipe values - comment 1 to 8 (global/local) STRING Eight comments can be added to a recipe.
 The variable contains the comment of the respective number for the last recipe checked.
 Check RGM recipe values - recipe group name (global/local) STRING Name of the recipe group of the recipe checked last.
 Requirement: Variable RGM recipe value check - result has a value >= -1.
 Attention: Variable can either be created and evaluated globally or locally.
 RGM recipe values check - recipe name (global/local) STRING Name of the recipe checked last.
 Requirement: Variable RGM recipe value check - result has a value >= -1.
 Attention: Variable can either be created and evaluated globally or locally.
-RGM recipe values check - recipe number (global/local) UDINT Number of the recipe checked last.
+RGM recipe values check - recipe number (global/local) Check RGM recipe UDINT Number of the recipe checked last.
 Requirement: Variable RGM recipe value check - result has a value >= -1.
 Attention: Variable can either be created and evaluated globally or locally.
-Check RGM recipe values - recipe status (global/local) DINT Status of the last recipe checked as a number.
+Status of the last recipe checked as a number. values - recipe status (global/local) ואזת Status of the last recipe checked as a number.

 Check RGM recipe values - recipe status text (global/local) STRING Status of the last recipe checked as text in the format: 1 - @Text Check RGM recipe values - recipe version (global/local) DINT Version of the last recipe checked.
 Check RGM recipe values - time of last user change (global/local) STRING Time of the last recipe change of the last recipe checked.